pop-os/shell/TESTING.md

 ## Enhancement Tests

 Enhancement test don't have to pass for release.
 Once an enhancement test passes, move up to the standard required-pass test for release.

-- [ ] Plug an additional display into a laptop - windows and workspaces don't change